 Sizes available in built-in and freestanding: 30, 36, and 42 inches

-Like Lynx, Hestan features reversible briquettes for evenness of cooking, reducing flare-ups, and easier cleaning.
+Unlike Lynx, Hestan features reversible briquettes for the evenness of cooking, reducing flare-ups, and easier cleaning.

 Variable Rotisserie Burner

-Lastly, Hestan is the only grill available in 12 California colors and available in freestanding or built-in.
+Lastly, Hestan is the only grill available in 12 California colors and available freestanding or built in.

-Like the others, this is a great grill, but unlike the others, the burner ports face the food directly and cause the burners to clog.
+Like the others, this is a great grill, but the burner ports face the food directly and cause the burners to clog.

-Editor's Note: If you want to save some money and spend under $5,000, Lynx and Hestan have less expensive series.
+Editor's Note: If you want to save some money and spend under $5,000, Lynx and Hestan each have a less expensive series.
 Lynx has their Sedona line, whereas Hestan has their Aspire line.